-$^{^{1}\}mathrm{e.g.}$ a bill which would mandate use of alternative energy sources.
+1e.g. a bill which would mandate use of alternative energy sources.

 There is always an equilibrium of this game in which all senders fully reveal the state.
 Our main result is that typically the state is fully revealed in every equilibrium.
-We find that -under mild technical assumptions -when sender utility functions are globally nonlinear (in particular, are nonlinear on every edge of the simplex) then regardless of the number of senders the state is fully revealed in every equilibrium.2 If utility functions are linear on every edge of the simplex, a knife-edge case, there are equilibria in which the receiver does not always learn the state.
+We find that -under mild technical assumptions -when sender utility functions are sufficiently nonlinear (in particular are nonlinear on every edge of the simplex) then regardless of the number of senders the state is fully revealed in every equilibrium.2 If utility functions are sufficiently linear, a knife-edge case, there are equilibria in which the receiver does not always learn the state.
 Two implications are worth mentioning.
 In the binary-state case, the state is fully revealed in every equilibrium if and only if all senders are not indifferent across all strategy profiles.
 If the receiver chooses from a finite set of actions, then generically the receiver learns enough to take her first-best action; furthermore, the state is fully revealed in every equilibrium if and only if the receiver prefers a different action in every state.